 Once you’ve added all of the asset variations you want to test, click the View More Variations button in the top-right corner to preview your ads.
 In the pop-up window that appears, select any of the asset variations you created to preview the potential ads Facebook will create when randomizing the components.

 We believe Facebook is about to change UA advertising all over again.
-Facebook has all of the pieces for an app campaign-style product that is likely to be a combination of CBO + DCO.
+Facebook has all of the pieces for an app campaign-style product.
+It is likely to be a combination of CBO + DCO.
 (Campaign Budget Optimization + Dynamic Creative Optimization).
 That’s a fancy way of saying that Facebook is working on a new feature that will optimize creative, creative placements, bids, and budgets for social marketers.
-We expect this new capability to be out sometime in Q1 2020, so stay tuned and also feel free to contact us with any questions.
+We expect this new capability to be out sometime in Q1 2020.
+So stay tuned and also feel free to contact us with any questions.